Dorsey Park Murals

 BY THE NUMBERS

 Sixteen (16) mentoring artists, including nationally renowned artist Kadir Nelson contributed to the design and development of the murals.
-Fifteen (15) teenage artists interns from Overtown obtained summer jobs to continue the development of the murals over two summers under the direction of local artist Alex Douyon.
-Approximately 650 children, youth and families participated in the quarterly community paint days held from the fall of 2013-2014.
+Fifteen (15) teenage artists interns from Overtown obtained summer jobs to continue the development of the murals over three summers under the direction of local teaching artist Alex Douyon.
+Approximately 650 children, youth and families participated in the quarterly community paint days held between the fall of 2013-2014.

-Over twenty (20) organized groups used the project to perform their community service including faith-based organizations, school clubs and corporate volunteers; some of which included, The Links- Greater Miami Chapter, SHAPE Club- North Miami High School, Miami Shores Presbyterian Church, Overtown Youth Center, Touching Miami With Love, YES Camp, University of Miami Volleyball Team, Marlins Ayudan, Experian, Barry University and FIU student clubs, and Unite4Good.
+Over twenty (20) organized groups used the project to perform their community service including faith-based organizations, school clubs and corporate volunteers; some of which included, The Links- Greater Miami Chapter, SHAPE Club- North Miami High School, Miami Shores Presbyterian Church, Overtown Youth Center, Touching Miami With Love, YES Camp, University of Miami Volleyball Team, Marlins Ayudan, Experian, Barry University, Florida Memorial University, and FIU student clubs, and Unite4Good.

 IN THE NEWS